NavyBlueCheese/mortgage-rejection-bias/README.md

 ## Key takeaway

-Black women face higher rejection rates on average, and some negative credit signals appear to increase their rejection probability more than for other applicants — though results vary by signal type.
+Black women face higher rejection rates on average, and some negative credit signals appear to increase their rejection probability more than for other applicants, though results vary by signal type.